aaronland/whosonfirst-globe/README.md

 ## Important

 These is _not_ a finished project.
 It is mostly notes and a work in progress.
+A good place to start is the [Who's On First globes](https://www.aaronland.info/weblog/2019/02/21/internet/) blog post.

 ## example